-As explained previously, an option is a contract between two parties - the taker and the writer.
+An option is a contract between two parties - the taker and the writer.
 An option contract comes into existence when a writer and a taker agree on the option price and the contract is registered with ASX Clear.
 The establishment of a contract is referred to as an open position.